Modern Midwifing Practices Have Changed

 They’ll often check to see how their clients are doing after pregnancy.
 They’ll determine whether they are having any discomfort or bladder control issues.
 They can work with their customers to find solutions to after-birth conditions.
 This may even include post-partum depression.

-Often women fear to have to pay the cost for an additional health care specialist.
+Often women fear having to pay the cost for an additional health care specialist.
 The good news is some midwives will accept health insurance.
 For those who qualify for Medicaid, options are available too with some professionals.
 Because midwife practices can often prevent serious complications, they can save expectant mothers money.

 Women under the care of a midwife have a decreased risk of having a C-section.
 Midwives can often turn the baby if it becomes breached.
 They can also get the uterus into a better position if it is sitting on top of the pelvis.
 The uterus needs to be inside the pelvis for the baby to exit when it’s time.